 Our story

-By encoding the values of a healthy organizational culture into strategic goals and leadership programming, Radiate equips social impact organizations and their leaders to meet their missions while prioritizing their most important asset - their people.
+By instilling the values of a healthy organizational culture into strategic goals and leadership programming, Radiate equips social impact organizations and their leaders to achieve their missions.
+All this while prioritizing their most important asset - their people.
 In this way, our communities are better supported by the positive, sustainable impact of healthy organizations.

 Our team